cs31415/cs31415.github.io/writings/Northern California Diary.md

 #### 28th December 2021:

 Woke up at 8:15 today, in time for breakfast.
 Kamini refused to come, saying it was too cold.
 I didn’t want to die wondering so I went to see what they had.
-As it turns out, they didn’t have much.
-Fruits, coffee, and muffins, bear claws etc. Got coffee and fruits since all the other baked stuff would have had egg.
+As it turns out, they didn’t have much - fruits, coffee, muffins, bear claws etc. Got coffee and fruits since all the other baked stuff would have had egg.
 The coffee was strong and much better than the room coffee.

 Checked out at 12 after a breakfast of ciabatta bread and vegan chili.